Contents

 [The GNU Project]

-Dr.Pozrikidis of UCSD gave me a link from his lab's homepage at:
+Dr.Pozrikidis of UCSD gave me a link from his homepage at:

 He also has a book on the finite element method called Introduction to Finite and Spectral Element Methods using Matlab which you can get at: